-A palliative care clinical nurse specialist then contacts the community specialist palliative care team and sends the referral and any necessary documents, such as reports of relevant tests.
+A palliative care clinical nurse specialist then contacts the CPCT and sends the referral and any necessary documents, such as reports of relevant tests.
 This team will contact you directly to explain their roles and agree a visiting plan to suit you.
 This plan can be changed at any time to meet you and your child's needs.

-The initial aim is to give you and the team time to get to know each other.
-Your child can also get used to new people while symptoms are not yet an issue.
 If your child has symptoms, such as pain, the specialist palliative care nurse will help you to control these symptoms and will speak to your GP about medication.

-There is also ongoing support available in Crumlin from the oncology or haematology team, and from the Palliative Care Team, as needed.
-If your child has attended a local shared care unit, they may also be involved from time to time.
+There is also ongoing support available in Crumlin from the oncology or haematology team, and from the PCT, as needed.
+If your child has attended a local shared care unit, they may also be involved.